 2. Braid it

-A loose braid works wonders to keep long hair in place while you toss around in bed.
+A loose braid works wonders to keep long hair in place and protect it while you toss around in bed.
 It keeps hair away from the face which means lesser breakouts and you’ll wake up with gorgeous waves in your hair.

 3. Don’t tie it too tight

-Make sure that your hair bun or braid is loosely tied.
+Make sure that your hair bun or braid is loosely tied while sleeping.
 Hair that is tied too tight can cause breakage.
 It can also lead to hair thinning and weakens the roots in the long run.

 Also read: 25 Hair Care Products That Actually Work – For Rs 250 Or Less!